lowsequence/KyraV1/README.md

 ### Access

-The binary is locked.
 You need the access code to run it.
-I'm not handing it out to randoms.
 Get the key here: https://dsc.gg/astrex-dev

 ---